Harvey P. Sutton House: Context

-The Suttons build a house
+Construction

 The couple acquired a small house seven blocks north of the railroad on the hill overlooking downtown, at what was then known as 602 Main Street.
 They eventually decided that the house needed to be enlarged.
 Rather than hiring an informal remodeling job, the Suttons opted to pursue Frank Lloyd Wright as their architect.
 The connection to Wright was through Eliza's friends, Rose Barnes and Mary S. Marlan.
 Barnes saw the two designs of Wright's published in the Ladies Home Journal in 1901, and showed them to Marlan, who had grown up in Wisconsin and known Wright.

 The 1901 Ladies' Home Journal designs were influential and have become famous.
 "A Home in a Prairie Town" was published in February, followed by "A Small House with Lots of Room in It" in July.
 These were part of a series of designs sponsored by Journal editor Edward W. Bok in a crusade to update US housing designs to better fit the way families were living.
 Bok was looking for a simplified, functional house, and required designs he published to replace the fussy parlor with a living room, to include at least one bathroom, improved ventilation, and no "senseless ornament".
 Architectural historian Gwendolyn Wright observes that the publication of these two articles "provided the first opportunity for Frank Lloyd Wright to show his alchemy, converting a simple programme into architectural gold....
 The [first] design contains virtually every revolutionary theme he would employ for the next two decades."

 Writer Grant Manson notes that, although these two Ladies' Home Journal designs were "accorded the widest publicity then possible" and were subsequently to exercise lasting influence on residential design, they resulted in no commissions for Wright, "with one exception, the Sutton house at McCook, Nebraska."

 Mrs. Rose Barnes and her husband Charles were the first to contact Wright, but Eliza was also interested.
 Donald Morgan states that in 1903, Charles traveled by train to see Wright in his Oak Park Studio, accompanied by Mrs. Sutton.
 By 1905, Wright had produced plans for Charles and Rose.
 Eliza was impressed with these plans, and not only wrote Wright on her own behalf, but also informed Wright that the Barnes had decided not to pursue building.

 Mrs. Sutton began her several years of corresponding with Wright in his Oak Park Studio, asking him to design an enlargement for the Suttons' existing house for no more than $2000.
 Besides Wright, she corresponded with many of those working in the Oak Park Studio, including Walter Burley Griffin, William Drummond, Barry Byrne, Isabel Roberts, and A.C.
 Tobin (brother of Wright's wife, Catherine).
 With the exception of Tobin, all would go on to independent careers as Prairie School architects.